Opportunities to Compete

 • William B. Spong Invitational Moot Court Tournament

 Since 2018, the National Moot Court Team has competed in the William B. Spong Invitational Moot Court Tournament, which gathers top-ranked schools and judges from across the nation to debate current constitutional law issues.
 The National Moot Court Team won the championship in the competition in its first year participating, with one of its members capturing top speaker honors.
 It reclaimed the championship in 2020 as well.
+In the past seven years, it has three of team members recognized as the top speaker in the competition.

 Awards